- About US

 Please call us today or email us at your convenience.
-Our firm serves all courts in the Boston area, Bristol County, including the New Bedford, Fall River and Taunton courthouses.
+Our firm serves all courts in the Boston area, Suffolk County, Bristol County, including the New Bedford, Fall River and Taunton courthouses.
 We also serve all courts in Plymouth County including the Family and Probate Courthouses in Plymouth and Brockton.Online divorce mediation

 Centrally located in downtown New Bedford and downtown Boston, the Massachusetts divorce & family law attorneys at Wilkinson & Finkbeiner, LLP, provide our clients with the highest level of legal representation in all family law matters.

 Our Boston divorce attorneys have decades of litigation and family law experience, handling divorce, child custody and support actions from the simplest “uncontested” cases to extremely complex cases involving nationally recognized personalities.